steemit/steem-ruby/README.md

 ## Contributions

 Patches are welcome!
-Contributors are listed in the `steem-rb.gemspec` file.
+Contributors are listed in the `steem-ruby.gemspec` file.
 Please run the tests (`rake test`) before opening a pull request and make sure that you are passing all of them.
 If you would like to contribute, but don't know what to work on, check the issues list.

 ## Issues